rutvikk99/synapse/demos/module2/README.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

-    The query takes up to 20 seconds to execute.
+    The query takes between 30 and 50 seconds to execute.
 That is expected, as distinct counts are one of the most difficult types of queries to optimize.

     The result should be `1,000,000`.